martin-bach-oracle/database/23aifree/js-generic-sql-driver/sql-driver.md

 3. Query the database using global constants

     A number of variables have been added to the global scope to enhance the developer experience.
 In this example you can learn how to re-write the previous module to make use of the variables in the global scope.
+It is generally more convenient to use the variables from the global scope as it can save you a fair bit of typing.

     For a complete list of available global variables, see JavaScript Developer’s Guide, chapter 6.

+    Create a new MLE module named `sql_driver_lab_gs` with the following code:

     ```js
     <copy>
-    create or replace mle module sql_driver_lab language javascript as

-    // note the absence of the import statement
+    /**
+     * simple function to query the database who is working with it.
+     * resembles the UNIX command `whoami`.
+This time variables from
+     * the global scope are used, simplifying the code.
+     * @returns {string} your username
+     */
     export function whoAmI() {

         // there is no need to grab the defaultConnection()